truenas/documentation/content/TruenasApps/_index.md

 {{< /expand >}}

 {{< expand "Resource Configuration" "v" >}}
-**Resources Configuration** shows default CPU and memory settings for the container pod.
+**Resources Configuration** shows the default CPU and memory settings for the container pod.
 This section can also be named **Resource Limits**.
 In most cases, accept the default settings or change these settings to limit the system resources available to the application.
 {{< /expand >}}